Thakurabhaypratap/Skill-India-Hackathon/README.md

 ---

-# Kishan Bazzr - Vite Project
+# Kishan Samadhan - Vite Project

-Welcome to the **Kishan Bazzr** project!
+Welcome to the **Kishan Samadhan** project!
 This project is built using Vite, React, React Router DOM, and Tailwind CSS.
 It aims to create a platform for Indian farmers to buy and sell crops, learn more about farming, and solve farming-related problems.

 ## Table of Contents